Ha29/ChiaSeNhacDownloader/README.md

-Demonstration of how to scrape a specific website for its download link using Ruby.
+Demonstration of how to scrape a specific website, ChiaSeNhac, for its download link using Ruby.